 Dewatering Project to Treat a River

-Thank you for contacting us!
-Depending on how you are planning to dewater the area, bags and barriers can be used.
-Dewatering bags and/or tubes could work to dewatering and filter through your area, while barriers would help to control existing contaminants in the water during the dewatering project to treat a river.
+Answer: Depending on how you are planning to dewater the area, bags and barriers can be used.
+Dewatering Bags could work to dewatering and filter through your area, while turbidity barriers would help to control existing contaminants in the water during the dewatering project to treat a river.

 Filter panels are usually placed all along the skirt and are made from a filtering geotextile material.
 This allows water to flow through the skirt, while still providing filtering to keep materials inside the containment area.

-Standard sizes are 50' x'5' and 100'x5' but we can manufacture smaller length and skirt depth for your dewatering project to treat a river, if you require.
+Standard sizes are 50' x 5' and 100' x 5' but we can manufacture smaller length and skirt depth for your dewatering project to treat a river.